 The only reason I was at Clarke & Simpson’s country auction in Suffolk was to buy a desk for my office.
 The Art Deco and Design auction in Campsea Ash is a good place to find handsome furniture that is not Victorian and not brown, and last Monday there was just such a desk in the auction catalogue.
 True, I also had an eye for one or two other lots that looked like they might go cheap, like the cast iron Christmas tree stand and perhaps the green enamel angle-poise lamp – open an auction catalogue and you are already sliding down a slippery slope with an invoice at the bottom.
 But the desk was top of my list.
 I certainly had no intention of buying a print by one of the acknowledged masters of twentieth century American photography.

 Nevertheless, there it was.
 In a corner of the room, in an unlabelled plain frame, and propped up against a wall.
 The auctioneers had not thought it worth the trouble of hanging it alongside the East Anglian School watercolours of barges at Pin Mill or oil studies in the style of Tamara De Lempicke.

 Fact is, photographs are a challenging category for general salerooms.
-Thousands of prints pass through the sales every year, often celebrity snaps or family albums of unnamed gentlemen in Edwardian dress and ladies posing in trees, almost all of them worthless.
+Thousands of prints pass through the sales every year, mainly celebrity snaps or family albums of unnamed gentlemen in Edwardian dress and ladies posing in trees.
+Almost all of these photographs are worthless.
 Most of the time it’s not really worth checking the stock.

 I knew I had seen this image before, although I couldn’t identify it offhand.
 But why guess, when Google can guess for you?
 It is the work of a minute to take a photograph of the photograph on your iPad, copy it into a browser and run a Google image search.
 Google’s best guess is ‘Paul Strand Mexico’.